ohager/burst-miner-watchdog/README.md

 # burst-miner-watchdog

+> In favor of [Aspera](https://github.com/PoC-Consortium/Aspera) I lower this projects priority...

 > Work in progress - not ready yet

 A watchdog for Burst miner (currently for creepMiner, but easily extensible), i.e. a tool to keep your BURST mining running.